MetroManSR/MetroWeb1/en/balkeon/letslearn/index.md

 <ul>
   {% for unit in site.pages %}
-    {% if unit.path contains 'balkeon/letslearn' and unit.path contains 'index' and unit.language == 'en' %}
+    {% if unit.path contains 'balkeon/letslearn' and unit.path contains 'index' and unit.path != page.path and unit.language == 'en' %}
       <li><a href="{{ unit.url }}">{{ unit.title}}</a></li>
     {% endif %}
   {% endfor %}